sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 ##### Trooper Archetypes

 More so than perhaps any other martial class, troopers are differentiated by the weapons with which they choose to fight.
-Depending on the archetype you choose, you might be a professional duelist who fights to defend the honor of your house, a mercenary whose skill with firearms devastates those youíve been paid to fight, or an enlisted soldier specially trained in the use of grenades, mines, and other explosive devices.
+Depending on the archetype you choose, you might be a professional duelist who fights to defend the honor of your house, a mercenary whose skill with firearms devastates those you√≠ve been paid to fight, or an enlisted soldier specially trained in the use of grenades, mines, and other explosive devices.

 ###### Armiger